CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

 ### Abstract

 Lewis Richardson, in his post-WWII paper in 1945, reported that the severity of wars follows a power law distribution [3].
 Almost 70 years later, we find the exact reasons behind this observation still not well understood.
 Cederman tackles the problem with an agent based model and replicated the power law distribution first observed by Richardson [1].
 Inspired my Cederman's agent based model, we designed and implemented a similar model to discover whether it is sufficient to reproduce the same power-law graph with different key concepts including resource-based decisions to wage war and distance based taxation.
-Our model produce a log-normal distribution and we conclude
+Our model produce a log-normal distribution and we conclude (blah-blah

 ### Replication